 There will be two pep fests during the year.
 One at homecoming (at MAHS & MAES), and one near the end of the winter activities season (MAHS Only).
 There may also be additional MAHS pep fests held at the discretion of the MAHS Principal, and Activities Director if events warrant.
-Example - If a TEAM qualifies for a state tournament or meet, there may be an additional pep fest.
+Example - If a TEAM qualifies for a state tournament or meet, there may be an additional pep fest or send-off.
 If a team qualifies for a state tournament, they may also be taken to the Minnewaska Elementary School for a pep fest upon approval from the MAES Principal.
 Pep fests will not be held for an individual or individual(s) that qualify for state.
-However, there may be a sendoff for an individual/individuals that qualify for state.
-Sendoffs would be at the discretion of the principal and activities director and would take place during lunch or advisory period.
+However, there may be a sendoff for an individual/individuals or team that qualify for state.
+Sendoffs would be at the discretion of the principal and activities director and would take place during lunch, advisory period, or an appropriate time that fits classroom schedule or departure of participants.
 The Minnewaska Area High School Activities Department including coaches will not arrange for police or fire department escorts out of town for teams that qualify for state tournament events.
 If an escort is requested by a team, arrangement details will be made by that team's booster club or non-school personnel.